The Life and Legend of Wyatt Earp: Development

 The series was produced by Desilu Productions and filmed at the Desilu-Cahuenga Studio.
 Sponsors included General Mills, Procter & Gamble, and Parker Pen Company.
 Off-camera the Ken Darby singers, a choral group, sang the theme song and hummed the background music.
-The theme song "The Legend of Wyatt Earp" was composed by Harry Warren.
+The theme song "The Legend of Wyatt Earp" was composed by Harry Warren with lyrics by Harold Adamson.
 Incidental music was composed by Herman Stein.

 Casting

 O'Brian was chosen for the role in part because of his physical resemblance to early photographs of Wyatt Earp.

 Douglas Fowley and Myron Healey were cast 49 and 10 times, respectively, as Earp's close friend John H. "Doc" Holliday.

-Mason Alan Dinehart, or Alan Dinehart, III, son of film stars Alan Dinehart and Mozelle Britton, was cast in 34 episodes between 1955 and 1959 as Bat Masterson, a role filled on the NBC series of the same name by the late Gene Barry.
+Mason Alan Dinehart, or Alan Dinehart, III, son of film stars Alan Dinehart and Mozelle Britton, was cast in 34 episodes between 1955 and 1959 as Bat Masterson, a role filled on the NBC series of the same name by Gene Barry.
 Dinehart played Masterson from the ages of 19 to 23.

 Many episodes show Douglas Fowley as playing the part of Doc Fabrique when he actually is not in the episodes.
 O'Flynn was left off the credits most of the time.

 Bob Steele played Wyatt's deputy, Sam, in four episodes in 1955 during the Wichita period.

 Use of Buntline Special

-In the show, O'Brian openly carried a Buntline Special, a pistol with a 12-inch barrel, which triggered a mild toy craze at the time the series was originally broadcast.
+In the show, O'Brian carried a Buntline Special, a pistol with a 12-inch barrel, which triggered a mild toy craze at the time the series was originally broadcast.
 No credible evidence has been found that Wyatt Earp ever owned such a gun.
 The myth of Earp carrying a Buntline Special was created in Stuart N. Lake's best-selling 1931 biography Wyatt Earp: Frontier Marshal, later admitted by the author to be highly fictionalized.

-Historical Accuracy
+Historical accuracy

+In contrast to the always-ethical character portrayed in the series, the real-life Wyatt Earp was at various times on either side of the law, having been accused of horse stealing, criminal assault, and involvement with fight-fixing, gambling, prostitution, and murders.

-The real Wyatt Earp was appointed as an assistant marshal in Dodge City around May 1876, spent the winter of 1876–77 in Deadwood, Dakota Territory, and rejoined the Dodge City police force as an assistant marshal in spring 1877.
+The real Wyatt Earp was elected town constable of Lamar, Missouri, in 1870, and became a Wichita, Kansas policeman in 1873.
+He was appointed as an assistant marshal in Dodge City around May 1876, spent the winter of 1876–77 in Deadwood, Dakota Territory, and rejoined the Dodge City police force as an assistant marshal in spring 1877.
 He resigned his position in September 1879.

 Earp is depicted as the town marshal in Tombstone, although his brother Virgil Earp was Deputy U.S. Marshal and Tombstone City Marshal.
 As city marshal, Virgil made the decision to enforce a city ordinance prohibiting carrying weapons in town and to disarm the outlaw cowboys that led to the Gunfight at the O.K.
 Corral.
 Wyatt was only a temporary assistant marshal to his brother.